UN-OCHA/hpc-api/docs/FILE_STRUCTURE.md

 - models - map directly to the database schema and offer simple methods for accessing data
 - libs - contain business logic
 - utils - contains generic helper functions that are not domain/data specific
-- request logic - rest controllers/graphql resolvers should be lightweight and rely on libs and utils for all their data and calculation needs
+- request logic - GraphQL resolvers should be lightweight and rely on libs and utils for all their data and calculation needs
-- domain areas - a conceptual grouping of the systems external facing services.
+- domain areas - a conceptual grouping of the system's external facing services.
 Any of these could easily be broken out into their own separate microservice

 Directory Structure